Note: This page recognises Ngāi Tahu's preferred name/spelling for pateke.

 Takahē are the stars of the show at Punanga Manu o Te Anau and meeting these prehistoric-looking characters is a 'must do' for Fiordland visitors.
 The Te Anau Bird Sanctuary’s takahē pairs support the Takahē Recovery Programme by raising chicks which are released into predator controlled wild homes at around one year of age.

-Antipodes Island parakeets are not native to mainland New Zealand and found here only in captivity.
+Antipodes Island parakeets are not native to mainland New Zealand and are only found here in captivity.

 Our parakeets are part of a very small ‘insurance’ population which was established in case harm befell the isolated wild population.